 Introduction

-As per the new system, TIGB is having multiple Applications like FLAS, GoApps, Merimen, PREMIA etc., to issue Motor and Non-Motor Quotation / Cover Note.
-Rules, Pricing and Contribution calculation is being maintained in the respective Application.
-When there is a change in pricing all the Applications requires enhancement to implement the new Rules / Pricing.

-As per the new system, the Rules, Pricing and Contribution calculation shall be maintained Nsure Rules /Rating Engine.
-All the Applications like FLAS, GoApps, Merimen, PREMIA etc., to issue Motor and Non-Motor Quotation / Cover Note shall sent a request to Rules / Rating Engine for Rules, Pricing and Contribution calculation.
-When there is a change in Rules / Pricing, the required changes will be done in the NSure Rule /Rating Engine only and the same will be effected in all other Applications
+As per the new system, the Rules, Pricing and Contribution calculation shall be maintained Rules and Rating Engine.
+All the Applications like FLAS, GoApps, Merimen, PREMIA etc., to issue Motor and Non-Motor Quotation / Cover Note shall sent a request to Rules and Rating Engine for Rules, Pricing and Contribution calculation.
+When there is a change in Rules / Pricing, the required changes will be done in the Rules and Rating Engine only and the same will be effected in all other Applications (Front End)

 Purpose of Document

-This purpose of this document is to explain how the Rules and Rating related data shall be maintained in the Rule / Rating Engine to compute the Contribution for different Vehicle Types and share the Contribution to the Third Party System.
+The purpose of this document is to explain how the Rules and Rating related data shall be maintained in the Rules and Rating Engine to compute the Contribution for different Vehicle Types and share the Contribution to Front End Systems.

 Scope of Change